g-jgreen/documentation/content/usage/tasks-and-templates.md

 ### State change trigger

 Assume a sensor_y that should be triggered upon a state change of sensor_x.
 This can be done by connecting sensor_x to sensor_y and specifying the desired state change in the right panel for sensor_y, e.g. state change from state A to state B.
-There is a special symbol *:
+There is a special symbol * :

-* For a state change: * -> A, the sensor_y will execute if the sensor_x state changes from any state different from A to A (so it will not execute if the previous state was A).
+* For a state change : * -> A, the sensor_y will execute if the sensor_x state changes from any state different from A to A (so it will not execute if the previous state was A).
 The sensor_y will also execute if the previous state of sensor_x was not 10% known, e.g. because the eviction time of the sensor_x was exceeded.
-* For a state change: A-> *, the sensor_y will execute if the sensor_x state changes from state A to any other state (so it will not execute if the new state is A).
+* For a state change : A-> *, the sensor_y will execute if the sensor_x state changes from state A to any other state (so it will not execute if the new state is A).

 ### Resource